jplusplus/check/method.en.md

 ## Openness

 _what?_<br/>
-An open Github repo is not by itself a guarantuee that someone will look at your code or data.
+An open Github repo is not by itself a guarantee that someone will look at your code or data.
 For each project, try to offer something to value to the community.
 In return, we might get more eyes on our data.

 _why?_<br>
 Openness helps us detect errors and weaknesses earlier.